ice-lab/spec/packages/spec/README.md

 - `commit-msg`: check commit message
 - `pre-push`: run scripts when push

+### Update from @ice/spec

+If you are using [@ice/spce](https://www.npmjs.com/package/@ice/spec) in your project, we recommend use `@iceworks/spec` to get better maintainability and faster response to lint rules support.

+Based on `@iceworks/spec`'s simple API you can quickly migrate your project, install and update your lint config file, the mission is completed 😁.

 ### Error: Cannot find module 'eslint-plugin-foo'

 Eslint is not yet supported having plugins as dependencies in shareable config. [issue](https://github.com/eslint/eslint/issues/3458).
 As a temporary solution, you need add the plugin to devDependencies in your project, like `npm i --save-dev eslint-plugin-jsx-a11y`.